Daleti

 Daleti (Daalattii, ዳለቲ), also spelled Daletti, is a town in central Ethiopia.
-Located in the Sebeta Hawas district, Daleti is a suburban village predominantly inhabited by the Tigri Werji people.
-Notable cities and locations near this town are Sebeta Hawas, Sebeta, Tulluu Furii, and Addis Ababa, the capital city of Ethiopia which Daleti is only a rough 20 km away from its center.
+Located in the Sebeta Hawas district, Daleti is a suburban city predominantly inhabited by the Silt'e, Gurage and Warjih.
+Notable cities and locations near this town are Sebeta Hawas, Sebeta, Tulluu Furii, and Addis Ababa, the capital city of Ethiopia which Daleti is only a rough 4 km away from its center.